26 jul 2019

 Alexander C. R. Hammond is a researcher at a Washington D.C. think tank.

-Topics Adoption of Technology/Climate/Heroes of Progress/Urbanization/Housing/Labor Productivity/Work-Related Injuries
+Topics Adoption of Technology/Adoption of Technology/Heroes of Progress/Urbanization/Housing/Labor Productivity/Work-Related Injuries

 - VideoIntroducing the New and Improved HumanProgress.orgMarch 28, 2018